awallenfang/bundle_gen/README.md

 A framework for generating wavelength light scattering tables of bundles of fibers based on singular fiber tables.

+This was created as part of my bachelor thesis on light scattering in fibers.

 ## Description

 Essentially this framework traces rays through a bundle structure and aggregates the resulting data into a new table.